Catapult: Medieval catapults

 Castles and fortified walled cities were common during this period and catapults were used as siege weapons against them.
 As well as their use in attempts to breach walls, incendiary missiles, or diseased carcasses or garbage could be catapulted over the walls.

 Defensive techniques in the Middle Ages progressed to a point that rendered catapults largely ineffective.
-The Viking siege of Paris (885–6 A.D.) "saw the employment by both sides of virtually every instrument of siege craft known to the classical world, including a variety of catapults", to little effect, resulting in failure.
+The Viking siege of Paris (AD 885–6) "saw the employment by both sides of virtually every instrument of siege craft known to the classical world, including a variety of catapults", to little effect, resulting in failure.

 The most widely used catapults throughout the Middle Ages were as follows: